rubberducky56/rubberducky56.github.io/_posts/computer-science/2022-09-28-advanced-encryption-standard.md

 ### Algorithm Overview

 It is assumed that the plaintext has already been encoded into a list of bytes through an encoding scheme.
 This means that the algorithm doesn’t care if the plaintext is just text, images, video, or any other form of data.
-This algorithm description will be for AES-128 - AES using 128 bit keys.
+This algorithm description will be for ```AES-128``` - AES using ```128-bit``` keys.

 Before AES can begin, the plaintext must be broken down into blocks.
 Each block will contain 16 bytes, or 128 bits.
-These are represented in a 4x4 matrix of bytes.
+These are represented in a ```4x4``` matrix of bytes.
 This can be simply implemented in Python, as shown below.

+{% highlight python %}
 ## Converts a 16 byte array into a 4x4 matrix

 def bytes2matrix(text):